adr1enbe4udou1n/terraform-hcloud-k0s/README.md

 ## :dart: About ##

-Get a cheap but powerful Kubernetes instance in less than 5 minutes !
+Get a cheap but powerful HA-ready Kubernetes cluster in less than 5 minutes !

 This Terraform template will generate a ready to go secured based cloud infrastructure through Hetzner Cloud provider, with a ready-to-install [K0S](https://k0sproject.io/), a zero-friction Kubernetes distribution.
-By default, the cluster will be composed of 4 **CX21** servers :
+By default, the cluster will be composed of **dedicated LB** as well as 5 **CX21** servers :

-1. A main control pane server
+1. 1 main control pane server for K0S management
-2. 2 worker nodes
+2. 2 worker nodes linked to the load balancer for HA
-3. 1 data node for DB specific tasks with a separate volume (10 GB by default)
+3. 2 data nodes for any Data/DB specific tasks with a mounted extensible volume for each (20 GB by default)

-Total price : 5.88*4+0.48 = **$24** / month
+Total price : 5.88 \* 6 + 0.96 \* 2 = **$37,20** / month

 Additional nodes can be easily added according `workers` terraform variable, cf below.
 Feel free to fork this project in order to adapt for your custom needs.